LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis: Introduction

 \section{Introduction}

-Time--series decomposition into trend, seasonality, and residual components is a core primitive for downstream analytics, including anomaly detection, change point detection, and forecasting.
-Classical approaches such as STL \cite{cleveland1990stl} and regression-based variants \cite{dokumentov2022str} remain popular because they yield interpretable components and can serve as plug-in preprocessing for many pipelines.
-However, in large heterogeneous collections (e.g., monitoring metrics, operational logs, or multi-sensor repositories), practical deployment is often bottlenecked by a strong modeling assumption: most methods require a user-specified \emph{season length} (or a small set of season lengths) and implicitly assume that seasonal structure is stable and approximately periodic.
-When seasonality drifts, appears intermittently, or spans multiple time scales, selecting and tuning season lengths becomes nontrivial and can dominate deployment effort.
+Time-series decomposition into trend, seasonal structure, and residual components is a foundational operation in knowledge discovery, supporting tasks such as anomaly detection, change-point analysis, forecasting, and representation learning.
+Classical methods such as STL~\cite{cleveland1990stl} and regression-based variants~\cite{dokumentov2022str} remain widely used because they produce interpretable components and integrate naturally into downstream pipelines.
+However, these approaches rely on a strong structural assumption: the existence of a user-specified or estimable \emph{season length}, with seasonality modeled as a stable, approximately periodic signal.
+This assumption is frequently violated in practice, particularly in heterogeneous collections where recurring patterns drift, appear intermittently, or operate at multiple, nonstationary time scales.

-A second, closely related challenge arises from nonstationary and event-driven trend behavior.
-Real-world time series frequently exhibit abrupt changes, structural breaks, and regime shifts that are poorly captured by a single smooth trend.
-Optimization-based estimators such as $\ell_1$ trend filtering \cite{10.1137/070690274} explicitly model trends as \emph{piecewise-linear} signals, where changes in slope correspond to underlying events or regime transitions.
-This perspective suggests that trend is often better represented as a sequence of local regimes rather than a globally smooth function—particularly in operational, infrastructure, and sensor-driven settings.
+A closely related challenge concerns the representation of trend structure.
+Real-world time series often exhibit regime changes, abrupt transitions, and event-driven dynamics that are poorly captured by a single smooth trend.
+Optimization-based estimators such as $\ell_1$ trend filtering~\cite{10.1137/070690274} address this issue by modeling trends as piecewise-linear signals, interpreting changes in slope as structural events.
+This perspective suggests that temporal structure is often better understood as a sequence of local regimes rather than as a globally smooth function, especially in operational and sensor-driven data.